quii/learn-go-with-tests/for/readme.md

 }
 ```

-I am using gogland so when I type `Test` or `Bench` in a file it generates most of the code for me.

 You'll see the code is very similar to a test.

 The `testing.B` gives you access to the cryptically named `b.N`.

-When the benchmark is run the code is ran `b.N` times, and measure how long it takes.
+When the benchmark is run the code is ran `b.N` times, and measures how long it takes.

-That amount shouldn't matter to you, the framework will determine what is a "good" value for that to let you have some decent results.
+The amount of times the code is ran shouldnt matter to you, the framework will determine what is a "good" value for that to let you have some decent results.

 To run the benchmarks do `go test -bench=.`